This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 The answer to this question is no. An account with Webull, M1 Finance, or any other broker you choose is all that you need.

-Now, let’s dig into VIG, a Vanguard dividend growth fund investment option.
+Now, let’s dig into the details of VIG.
+The Vanguard Dividend Appreciation ETF.
+A popular Vanguard dividend growth fund and investment option.

 First, let’s head over to Vanguard and see what they say about their ETF.